EXCLUSIVE: Medical Cannabis Is Growing And Profitable, Says Aurora CEO — Investors Are Just Missing The Story - Aurora Cannabis (NASDAQ:ACB)

 More than 60% of Aurora's medical cannabis revenue now comes from outside Canada.
 Martin said that global growth will continue in familiar markets.

-"Germany has roughly 0.4% of the adult population in the medical cannabis system.
+"Germany is roughly 4% of the adult population in the medical cannabis system.
 Canada's got 1%.
 So there's plenty of upside there," he told Benzinga.
 "In the next 12 months, it's going to be focused on increasing our market share in those locations."

 While Aurora does operate a GMP-certified facility in Germany, Martin said most production remains centered in Canada.